 One of the scariest documentaries in recent memory tells the legend of Cropsey through the eyes of the people who lived through the nightmare of an urban legend come to life.
-Throughout the 1970s and '80s, mentally handicapped children systematically started going missing on Staten Island and no one knew what was happening to them.
-At least, not until the police were able to track down a man named Andre Rand, a vagrant and former custodian at the Willowbrook Mental Institution, who they believed was responsible for the disappearances.
+Throughout the 1970s and 1980s, mentally handicapped children systematically started going missing on Staten Island and no one knew what was happening to them.
+At least, not until the police were able to track down a man named Andre Rand, a vagrant and former custodian at the Willowbrook State School, who they believed was responsible for the disappearances.

-If you enjoy true crime documentaries like Dear Zachary then you'll be glued to the edge of your seat throughout Cropsey as it attempts to unravel the mystery of a group of missing children and exposes the truth behind a gruesome urban legend.
+If you enjoy true crime documentaries like Dear Zachary (2008), then you'll be glued to the edge of your seat throughout Cropsey as it attempts to unravel the mystery of a group of missing children and exposes the truth behind a gruesome urban legend.

 Cropsey Is A Shadowy Figure Who Is Probably An Escaped Mental Patient